stulp/chordfinder/manual/README.md

 visualize notes from the chord in the ChordPanel (in blue).
 It either displays the fretboard of a guitar, or the keyboard of a piano.

+It is important to understand the difference between green and blue notes (pun not intended).
+Green notes are manually specified through clicking in the [InstrumentPanel](#InstrumentPanel), for instance on the guitar's fretboard, or the piano's keyboard.
+These notes are "played".
+Blue notes are not actually played, but are part of the current chord displayed in the [CurrentChordPanel](#CurrentChordPanel).

 ### GuitarPanel